 Energy from Death Slinky in Hand Make waves without getting wet.
 Cheshire Cat Pages explore Connect.
 Exhibition Monet 2010 - RMN - Grand Palais - Paris.
 Explore the British Library here.
 The Metropolitan Museum of Art, New York: metmuseum.org.

 The National Gallery, London: Western European painting 1250–1900.
 Collections.
 Guidelines for Cornell University Library Digital Collections.
 Guidelines for Using Public Domain Text, Images, Audio, and Video Reproduced from Cornell University Library Collections As part of its educational mission, Cornell University Library makes available through its reproduction services and via the World Wide Web copies of certain items from its collections.

-Much of the material reproduced or distributed by Cornell University Library is believed to have no known U.S. copyright or other restrictions. and does not grant or deny permission to publish or otherwise distribute public domain material in its collections.
+Much of the material reproduced or distributed by Cornell University Library is believed to have no known U.S. copyright or other restrictions.
+The Library does not charge for permission to use such material and does not grant or deny permission to publish or otherwise distribute public domain material in its collections.
 (While no permission-to-publish fees for public domain items are required, service fees will be charged when the Library makes for patrons reproductions of items in its collections or provides high resolution versions of web-accessible items.)
 Mark Harden's Artchive: "Artchive".